-Buerger’s disease, also called thromboangiitis obliterans, is a disease that causes blockages in the blood vessels of your feet and hands.
-The blood vessels become inflamed, which reduces blood flow.
+Buerger’s disease is also called thromboangiitis obliterans.
+It’s a disease that causes blockages in the blood vessels of your feet and hands.
+Your blood vessels become inflamed, which reduces blood flow.
 Blood clots that further clog blood vessels also develop.
-The disease causes pain and can lead to tissue damage and, in severe cases tissue death (gangrene).
+The disease causes pain and can lead to tissue damage.
+In severe cases, it can cause tissue death or necrosis.

-Buerger’s disease affects 20 out of 100,000 people per year in the United States, according to statistics gathered by the Centers for Disease Control and Prevention.
-(CDC) This condition can affect people of any race and age group.
-However, it mainly affects Asian or Middle Eastern men between the ages of 20 and 40 who heavily use or have heavily used tobacco products, including chewing tobacco.
+The disease is found worldwide and can affect people of any race and age group.
+However, it mainly affects Asian and Middle Eastern men between the ages of 40 and 45 who heavily use or have heavily used tobacco products, including chewing tobacco.

 The cause of Buerger’s disease isn’t always known.
 Some sufferers of this condition may be genetically predisposed to developing it.

 The risk for developing Buerger’s disease increases when you smoke heavily.
-Scientists aren’t certain of why tobacco smoke increases this risk, but the relationship between the two is well documented.
-According to experts at the Mayo Clinic, almost everyone with Buerger’s disease uses tobacco.
+Scientists don’t know why tobacco smoke increases this risk, but the correlation between the two is well documented.
+According to the Mayo Clinic, almost everyone with Buerger’s disease uses tobacco.

 Buerger’s disease usually starts with pain in the areas affected, followed by weakness in the same areas.
-Symptoms include:
+The symptoms include:

-- pain in your hands and feet or your legs and arms (this pain may come and go)
+- pain in your hands and feet or your legs and arms, which may come and go

 - open sores on your toes or fingers

 - inflamed veins